chrisLanderson/MetaOmics_Workshop/README.md

 ```bash
 qiime --help
 ```
-Deactivating an environment or closing the current terminal is recommended once you done with your current session.
+Deactivating an environment or closing the current terminal is recommended once you are done with your current session.

 ```bash
 miniconda3/bin/deactivate
 ```

 ### Windows
-For Windows users, we suggest explore setting up a Linux environment on your computer, using another computer in your lab or department, or using a server available at your institution.
-Most bioinformatic tools tend not to be compatible with Windows and while Windows is supported by Anaconda, many of the common bioinformatic packages do not have recipes for Windows.
+For Windows users, we suggest setting up a Linux environment on your computer, using another computer in your lab or department, or using a server available at your institution.
+Most bioinformatic tools tend not to be compatible with Windows operating systems and while Windows is supported by Anaconda, many of the common bioinformatic packages do not have recipes for Windows.
 This appears to be a good resource to help you get started: https://github.com/kapsakcj/win10-linux-conda-how-to.

 ### How do I install more software or create my own environments?
 For those seeking smaller installations or to install more software within the provided environments, I encourage you to read the excellent Anaconda documentation to install Anaconda / miniconda and learn to set up virtual environments: https://docs.anaconda.com/anaconda/.
 If you are still experiencing issues after going through the documentation, file an issue and I can try to help.